-3-0-3 This course introduces the concepts of chemical dependency as related to the individual and the family.
-This course discusses the disease concept of chemical dependency, the concept of denial, models for change and available treatment options for people with chemical dependency and related issues.
-Prerequisites: ENGL109M or ENGL110M and PSYC110M with a grade of "C" or better (Fulfills Social Science and Human
+This course introduces the concepts of substance misuse as related to the individual and the family.
+This course discusses the disease concept of substance use disorders, the concept of denial, models for change, and available treatment options for people with substance use disorders and related issues.
+Prerequisites: ENGL110XM or ENGL110M and PSYC110M with a grade of "C" or better.
+(Fulfills Social Science and Human Services elective requirement)